mikemaccana/payment-template-helpers/README.md

 ## Usage

 	var paymentTemplateHelpers = require('payment-template-helpers');

-paymentTemplateHelpers takes a single argument, `helpers` which is an object to be extended with the helper methods.
+You'd typically add it to the helper methods to your templating system.
 For example, using __ractive.js__:

-    paymentTemplateHelpers(Ractive.defaults.data)
+  Ractive.defaults.data.paymentTemplateHelpers = paymentTemplateHelpers

 ### Methods